Minneapolis: Transportation

 Hundreds of homeless people nightly sought shelter on Green Line trains until overnight service was cut back in 2019.
 Short more than a hundred police officers, in 2022, the Metro Council hired community groups to help police light rail stations; these non-profits can guide passengers to mental health services and shelters.
-In partnership with a private security company in 2024, Metro Transit improved security and safety with 24 trip agents who ride the light rail lines each day and work with transit police and community officers.
+In partnership with a private security company in 2024, Metro Transit improved security and safety with trip agents who ride the light rail lines each day and work with transit police and community officers—as of 2026, 139 trip agents had cited about 0.2 percent of riders for nonpayment or other violations out of 2 million inspections.

 In 2007, the Interstate 35W bridge over the Mississippi, which was overloaded with 300 ST of repair materials, collapsed, killing 13 people and injuring 145.
 The bridge was rebuilt in 14 months.

 Evie Carshare, owned by Minneapolis and Saint Paul since 2022, is a fleet of 145 electric cars available for one-way trips in a 35 sqmi area of the Twin Cities.
 In warm weather, Lime and Veo have shared electric bikes and scooters for rent at sixty mobility hubs located on transit lines; riders may end their trip anywhere in the city.

 Minneapolis has 16 mi of on-street protected bikeways, 98 mi of bike lanes, and 101 mi of off-street bikeways and trails.
 Off-street facilities include the Grand Rounds National Scenic Byway, Midtown Greenway, Little Earth Trail, Hiawatha LRT Trail, Kenilworth Trail, and Cedar Lake Trail.
 The Minneapolis Skyway System, 9.5 mi of enclosed pedestrian bridges called skyways, links 80 city blocks downtown with access to second-floor restaurants, retailers, government, sports facilities, doctor's offices, and other businesses that are open on weekdays.
 Fifteen commercial passenger airlines serve Minneapolis–Saint Paul International Airport (MSP).
 MSP is the headquarters of Sun Country Airlines.
 After it merged with Northwest Airlines in 2009, Delta Air Lines flew 80 percent of the airport's traffic, and MSP was Delta's second-largest US hub.